 Pharaoh ants live in very small multi-colonies.
 Their colour ranges from yellow or light brown to red.
 Pharaoh ants are small (1.5 mm long).
 They don’t bite.

-They don’t spread disease.
-However, because they're so small they can get into even the most secure food packaging.
-This means that they may contaminate food intended for humans to eat with germs they picked up while travelling through buildings.
+Because they're so small, they can get into even the most secure food packaging.
+This means that they may contaminate food (make the food unsafe) with germs they pick up travelling through buildings.

 The professional should be able to tell you what’s causing the pest problem and come up with a plan to get rid of the pest.
+The professional may need to make several visits, and it may take days or even weeks.
 Tell the professional if you have children or pets.
-Several visits may be needed and it may take days or even weeks if the pest problem is really bad.

 Author: Environmental Public Health, Alberta Health Services

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.